 “But there were also false prophets among the people, even as there will be false teachers among you, who will secretly bring in destructive heresies, even denying the Lord who bought them, and bring on themselves swift destruction.”

 We now turn to the minor key of 2 Peter.
 A drastic change in tone in Peter’s writing occurs here.
-Chapter two deals with those who deny the truth as it is in the Bible, the Devil’s leaders.
+Chapter two deals with those who deny the truth found in the Bible, the devil’s leaders.
 These leaders are religious.
-They are family men (2:9), and their progeny follow them (2:10).
-They focus on wealth (2:11).
-They often become famous (2:13).

-The first three verses give a general description of these false prophets and teachers.
-They are religious people, teachers in the organized church.
-We should not take incursion into Christianity lightly because it means the very survival of Christianity.
+The first three verses give a general description of false prophets and teachers.
+They are religious teachers in the organized church.
+Not everyone who claims to be a prophet (2 Pe 1:21) is one.
+We should not take this incursion into Christianity lightly because it means the very survival of Christianity.

 But there were also false prophets among the people

-“But” is a right-about-face word and contrasts the authors of Scripture in chapter one (1:21) to the false teachers of chapter two.
+“But” is a right-about-face word and contrasts the authors of Scripture in chapter one (2 Pe 1:21) to the false teachers of chapter two.
 Scripture is the absolute criterion for determining truth.
-False prophets attack Scripture in this passage.
+False prophets attack Scripture itself in this passage.

 “Were” means came into being.
-These false prophets appointed themselves as leaders in the nation Israel.
+These false prophets appointed themselves as teachers from God in the nation of Israel during Old Testament times.

-“Also” – the church as well as Israel.
-Israel, as a national entity, executed false prophets (De 13:1-5).
+“Also” connotes the church as well as Israel.
+As a national entity, Israel executed false prophets (De 13:1-5).
 The church, on her part, is to deal decisively with false teaching.

 “Among the people” refers to Israel.
-“False prophets” came from inside the community.
+“False prophets” came from inside the community of the church.

-Where we find wheat, we find tears.
+Where we find wheat, we will also find tears.
 Where we find the genuine, we will find the imitation.
 Where we find the real thing, we will find the counterfeit.
 In no area is this truer than in Christianity.
-God’s people are so gullible that they believe almost anything they hear.
+God’s people are so gullible that they believe almost anything they hear as long as the preacher is religious.

 Attacking Christianity from without is not nearly as dangerous as an attack from within (Ac 20:29,30; 1 Jn 2:18,19).
 Apostates were already in the church in the first century.